egmontmika/egmontmika.com/content/blog/adding-value-to-your-life.md

 Everything is valuable.

 In the Kingdom of God, there are no shadows.
 Everything is in His light.
 Also those times when you feel sweaty and dirty from work.
-Exhausted, and maybe discouraged.
-And everything seems dark.
+Exhausted, and maybe discouraged, when everything seems dark.
 Still, every minute is valuable.

 YOU are valuable.